303-688-6630

 Certain sleep-related issues often remain unnoticed since their main symptoms occur during sleep, making the affected person unaware of the problem.

-If the people around you complain that you snore, it’s best to seek sleep apnea treatment in Lakewood.
+If the people around you complain that you snore, it’s best to seek sleep apnea treatment in our Denver or Castle Rock clinics.
 It’s the situation with both obstructive sleep apnea (OSA) and sleep-related bruxism.

 OSA is a condition characterized by reduced oxygen levels and, sometimes, waking up due to increased effort in breathing.
 The latter condition is caused by partial or complete obstruction of the upper airway during sleep.